Travunia: Early Middle Ages

+Tribulium was the original name for this settlement and the etymology of it may be analyzed as tri-bulium, or the place of the 'three hills', from the numeral 'three' (*trei-) and an appellative derived from the IE root *b(h)eu- 'to swell, puff'.

 The Slavs invaded the Balkans during the reign of Justinian I (r.
 527–565), when eventually up to 100,000 Slavs raided Thessalonica.
 The Western Balkans was settled with Sclaveni (Sklavenoi), the east with Antes.
 The Sklavenoi plundered Thrace in 545, and again the next year.
 In 551, the Slavs crossed Niš initially headed for Thessalonica, but ended up in Dalmatia.
 In 577 some 100,000 Slavs poured into Thrace and Illyricum, pillaging cities and then settling down.
 Charlemagne, King of the Franks from 768 until his death in 814, expanded the Frankish kingdom into an empire that incorporated much of western and central Europe.
 Dalmatia which was southeast of the Frankish empire, was in the hands of the Croats and Serbs.
 Radoslav of Serbia or his son was the ruler of Serbia during the uprisings (819–822) of Ljudevit Posavski against the Franks.
 According to the Royal Frankish Annals, in 822, Ljudevit went from his seat in Sisak to the Serbs who controlled a great part of Dalmatia ("ad Sorabos, quae natio magnam Dalmatiae partem obtinere dicitur") but according to John (Jr.) Fine, it was hard to find Serbs in this area since the Byzantine sources were limited to the southern coast, also it is possible that among other tribes exists tribe of group of small tribes of Serbs.
 The mentioning of "Dalmatia" in 822 and 833 as an old geographical term by the authors of Frankish Annals was Pars pro toto with a vague perception of what this geographical term actually referred to.
 In late 870s, the Theme of Dalmatia ("thema Dalmatias") was established, with the strategos seated at Dubrovnik (Ragusa, Ragusion).
 These small cities in the region (also Dyrrachium) did not stretch into the hinterlands, and had no military capacity, thus Basil I paid a tax of '72 gold coins' to the princes of Zahumlje and Travunia.